SightLine Partners

 Series F in 2008

-PHT Corporation is a leading provider of electronic patient-reported outcome (ePRO) solutions utilized in clinical trials globally.
-The company offers the LogPad and StudyPad Systems, which enhance data quality and facilitate efficient data collection.
-Additionally, PHT's StudyWorks online portal grants study sponsors, monitors, and sites real-time access to trial data, enabling informed decision-making.
-By leveraging these technologies, biopharmaceutical and medical device companies can obtain more comprehensive data and accelerate their trial processes, ultimately contributing to the success of clinical studies.
+PHT is a leading provider of electronic patient reported outcome (ePRO) solutions utilized in clinical trials globally.
+The company offers advanced technologies, including the LogPad and StudyPad systems, which enhance data quality and support efficient data capture and management.
+PHT's StudyWorks online portal grants study sponsors, monitors, and sites real-time access to critical trial data, facilitating informed decision-making.
+By partnering with biopharmaceutical and medical device companies, PHT enables more effective and accurate clinical studies, ultimately contributing to the success of trials.

 CVRx